Is Silk always better than Polyester? – Part 3

-Also, with Cotton I cannot find the time to iron my clothes every week or spare money for professional ironing and cleaning services.
+Also, with Cotton I cannot find the time to iron my clothes every week.
 Maybe I should find time, but it feels like too much effort.
 I plan on making much more of an effort this year, especially in the ironing department.

-In my experience, there are many Poly-Cotton blends that are as breathable as cotton and super easy to maintain.
-Also, there are enough well made 100% polyester dresses that can be worn to work without feeling like a 16 year old who shops at Forever21.
+Anyhow, there are many Poly-Cotton blends that are as breathable as cotton and super easy to maintain.
+Also, there are enough well made 100% polyester dresses that can be worn to work without feeling like a 16 year old who shops at Forever 21.
 Ultimately a wrinkle free garment, that is easy to maintain and take care of is my go-to choice.
-If that garment happens to have polyester in it, that would not in itself turn me off.
+If that garment happens to have a % of polyester in it, that would not in itself turn me off.

 Furthermore, Ethical Fashion cannot be skin deep.
 It cannot be about the ‘Made in ….’ tag or about giving back 10% of profits.
 It should be about everything involved in the making of the final product – the labor conditions, various processes and waste management involved at each and every step – from raw material processing to fabric production to the actual garment making.
 Fashion is among the top 5 most polluting industries in the world!
 But this kind of investigation or research is not humanly possible for any common buyer.
 It becomes a rabbit hole with no end in sight very easily.